josephfrazier/octopermalinker/.github/issue_template.md

 <!--
-Thanks for reporting an issue with OctoLinker!
+Thanks for reporting an issue with OctoPermalinker!
 In order to help get the fastest resolution to the problem, please fill in the following details:
 -->